Crustless Quiche for Friday Foodie Fix

 I hope you have a lovely weekend!

 Gluten and dairy have similar effects on folks.
 “The peptides from gluten and casein are important because they bind to opiate receptors in the brain, mimic the effects of opiate drugs like heroin and morphine and affect behavior.”
-For me the “behavior” issues are mood, brain fog, little mini trances (you know those times when you just get stuck in a stare/daze?), etc. You can read more here in this brief article on the effects of wheat and dairy.
-My one friend says we are not baby cows and another blogger says why do we want to drink something that allows a calf to grow to be a full-grown cow in about a year.
+For me the “behavior” issues are mood, brain fog, little mini trances (you know those times when you just get stuck in a stare/daze?), etc. One friend says we are not baby cows and another blogger says why do we want to drink something that allows a calf to grow to be a full-grown cow in about a year.
 I’ve read that the reason folks don’t have as many issues with goat’s milk is because it’s far more simiilar to human milk.
 I also have other issues when I eat dairy that are more well known, like congestion, ear pain/pressure, and sinus headaches.

 Leanne Ely’s menu mailers can be really helpful to folks.
 There are some good recipes there and I like the fact that it’s an easy way to start learning substitutions on one’s own.
 We all need to learn to cook and figure out ingredient combinations on our own that are safe and work.
 But, no meat products is really tough.
 I truly hope you’ll continue healing so you’ll be at your best and eventually can re-introduce more foods!